publiccodenet/smart-cities-public-code/workshops/bucurest.md

 There are various things we could do.

 1. Strengthen ‘ontological’ vision of software as platform and active agent shaping society.
 There is a bit of literature on this in software studies and platform studies.
 This could be the underlying philosophical argument for our case, and could be developed in a position paper as well as in a scientific paper or journal article.
-2. Develop a ‘design manifesto’ or guidelines or process for software development from a public code perspective: a what & how on public software.
+2. Develop a ‘design manifesto’ or guidelines or process for software development from a public code perspective: a what and how on public software.
 3. Develop policy guidelines for public code (e.g. is public code something like a GDPR that affects all software and platforms, or is it mainly applicable to particular areas?)
 4. Develop software standards for public code and a licensing scheme.
 5. Develop ideas for a public code production ecosystem: what should this look like, who is responsible for it, what kind of market places and collaborations do we foresee, is there a business model etc?